-However, Council recognises that the costs of poor decisions can be very high over time.
+However, Council does recognise that the costs of poor decisions can be very high over time.
+Over the time of a decision making process, a variety of techniques may be used on any issue or proposal.

 Engagement Tools and Techniques